linux-china/java11_in_action/README.md

 * Dynamic class-file constraints
 * Improve Aarch64 Intrinsics
 * Epsilon: A No-Op Garbage Collector
-* Remove the Java EE and CORBA Modules
+* Remove enterprise APIs: JAXB, JAX-WS, JAX-WS Annotations, CORBA, JTA, JAF
+* JavaFX: no longer bundled with Java 11, and with OpenJFX and added as dependency
 * HTTP Client (Standard)
 * Local variable syntax for lambda parameters
 * Key agreement with Curve25519 and Curve448